bakera81/anthonywbaker.com/README.md

 ## Ideas
 Ideas are pulled from a Notion database.
 Notion only gives a temporary public URL for images, so each image is downloaded to `public/images/ideas`.
 The markdown is then corrected in `notionHelpers.js::getMarkdown`).

+Currently, images are not downloaded at build time.
+Ensure that the image in Notion also exists with the same filename in `public/images/ideas`.